ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 ### Compliance Score

 - When Action Items are marked as **Not in Scope**, the score assigned to the Action Item is not excluded from the Compliance Score calculation.
 Action Items marked **Not in Scope** should not increase your Compliance Score.

+### Microsoft-managed Controls

+- The test date for Microsoft-managed controls is not appearing in the UI, even when included in the Assessment.
+To see test date information, you must export the Assessment.

 ### Customization